Zacks Earnings Trends Highlights: Tesla, Apple and Nvidia

 For Immediate Release

-Chicago, IL – May 2, 2024 – Zacks Director of Research Sheraz Mian says, " Total earnings for the 310 S&P 500 members that have reported Q1 results are up +5.0% from the same period last year on +4.5% higher revenues."
+Chicago, IL – May 9, 2024 – Zacks Director of Research Sheraz Mian says, " The earnings and revenue growth pace for these 440 index members represents a modest acceleration from what we had seen in other recent periods."

 Note: The following is an excerpt from this week’s Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>